VeriNum/double-double/README.md

 ```
 The function `FT2R` in the above definition of `double_word` is an injection from floating-point numbers to real numbers.

 Proving the  *accuracy* of the `DWPlusFP` algorithm follows by connecting our Coq implementation of `DWPlusFP` to previous work[^c4].
-There is a complication to this: previous work did not use the IEEE 754 binary format defined in Flocq, it instead used a Flocq format with no minimum exponent (see [Flocq formats](https://flocq.gitlabpages.inria.fr/theos.html#formats
+There is a complication to this: previous work does not use the IEEE 754 binary format defined in Flocq, it instead uses a Flocq format with no minimum exponent (see [Flocq formats](https://flocq.gitlabpages.inria.fr/theos.html#formats
 ) for more details).
-We therefore have to explicitly handle the treatment of underflow and overflow; if we suppose the following conditions on underflow (`Hypothesis no_underflow`) and overflow (`Hypothesis no_overflow`), we are able to prove the theorem `relative_error_DWPlusFP` using the previous formalization, which bounds the rounding error of the operation by twice the unit roundoff squared.
+We therefore have to explicitly handle the treatment of underflow and overflow; if we suppose some conditions on underflow, then we are able to prove the theorem `relative_error_DWPlusFP` using the previous formalization, which bounds the rounding error of the operation by twice the unit roundoff squared.

 ``` Coq
 Variables (xh xl y : ftype t).